Reading Days Policy

 6C1-7.055 Academic Affairs; Last Week of Class Examination and Assignment Policy.

 (1) Policy – In the fall and spring semesters, faculty members or instructors shall not schedule final or comprehensive examinations or assign projects or term papers during the period comprising the last three days of classes and the reading days scheduled after classes end and before final examinations begin.
 Take home final or comprehensive examinations shall not be due prior to the regularly scheduled examination period.
 Written papers and/or oral presentations and periodic testing announced in the course syllabus distributed at the first class meeting may be collected or presented during the last three days of classes provided they do not serve as a final examination.
-The intent of this policy is to ensure that students be free to concentrate on classroom work for all courses taken and begin to review for final examinations in the week prior to final examinations.
-It is the responsibility of chairmen and deans to ensure that this policy is followed in their college, department and/or unit.
+The intent of this policy is to ensure that students are be free to concentrate on classroom work for all courses taken and begin to review for final examinations in the week prior to final examinations.
+It is the responsibility of chairmen and deans to ensure that this policy is followed in their college, department, and/or unit.

 A: You are not allowed to schedule anything compulsory like exams or class projects on a reading day, even if these are not comprehensive.
 You may hold things like optional office hours or optional reviews.

-A: No, you are not allowed to reschedule a final examination from the predetermined date, time and location on your own, even if the students agree to the change.
+A: No, you are not allowed to reschedule a final examination from the predetermined date, time, and location on your own, even if the students agree to the change.
 The process for making an exam change is as follows: All changes in the published Examination Schedule must be approved by the University Curriculum Committee via the Office of Academic Affairs.
 Requests for time changes must be justified, and include a specific statement of the effects on the students of such a change.
 The rescheduled date must fall within the designated examination schedule.

 A: No, as long as the exam is not comprehensive.
 Written papers and/or oral presentations and periodic testing announced in the course syllabus distributed at the first class meeting may be collected or presented during the last three days of classes provided they do not serve as a final examination.